MultiSafepay/docs/content/integrations/ecommerce-integrations/magento2/faq/migrating-to-new-plugin.md

 ### 4. Changes in the checkout
 For the following payment methods, the payment flow has been changed from [Redirect to Direct](/faq/api/difference-between-direct-and-redirect/).
 This applies to the following payment methods: Afterpay, Request to Pay, Direct Debit, Einvoicing, in3 and Pay After Delivery (Betaal na Ontvangst).

-For these payment methods, we have included extra fields in the checkout.
-This means that if you are using a customised checkout, you now not only have to account for the iDEAL issuers checkout field, but also other checkout fields for the other payment methods mentioned above.
+**For these payment methods, we have included extra fields in the checkout.
+This means that if you are using a customised checkout, you now not only have to account for the iDEAL issuers checkout field, but also other checkout fields for the other payment methods mentioned above.**

-#### Example of the Afterpay checkout in the deprecated plugin
+#### An example of differences in the Luma checkout between Afterpay in the deprecated and the new plugin

-Checkout:
+Afterpay in the deprecated plugin:
-{{< screen src="/integrations/ecommerce-integrations/magento2/faq/screens/magento2-afterpay-checkout-deprecated.png" align="center" class="small-img desktop-radius" >}}
+{{< screen src="/integrations/ecommerce-integrations/magento2/faq/screens/magento2-afterpay-checkout-deprecated.png" align="center" class="desktop-radius" >}}

-Payment page:
+Afterpay payment page in the deprecated plugin:
-{{< screen src="/integrations/ecommerce-integrations/magento2/faq/screens/magento2-afterpay-checkout-deprecated-2.png" align="center" class="small-img desktop-radius" >}}
+{{< screen src="/integrations/ecommerce-integrations/magento2/faq/screens/magento2-afterpay-checkout-deprecated-2.png" align="center" class="small-image desktop-radius" >}}

-#### Example of the Afterpay checkout in the new plugin
+Afterpay in the new plugin:

-Checkout:
-{{< screen src="/integrations/ecommerce-integrations/magento2/faq/screens/magento2-afterpay-checkout.png" align="center" class="small-img desktop-radius" >}}
+{{< screen src="/integrations/ecommerce-integrations/magento2/faq/screens/magento2-afterpay-checkout.png" align="center" class="desktop-radius" >}}